jenniferriicci/UwU/README.md

 my dots and themes for a very uwu rice
 # My XFCE4 Customization Dotfiles

-This package contains my personal XFCE4 desktop customizations, including themes, icons, cursor, panels, and terminal appearance.
+This package contains my personal XFCE4 desktop customizations, including themes, cursor, panels, and terminal appearance.
 You can use it to make your desktop look like mine!

 ## Included Customizations